ZitingShen/ImprovedASJP/README.md

 #Improved ASJP

-Computational Model for Language Family Homeland Identification
+Senior Thesis: Computational Model for Language Family Homeland Identification

 The main purpose of this thesis is to examine possible improvements of the ASJP model, a computational model used for language family homeland identification.
 Historically, the homeland of a language family can be hypothesized with the linguistic comparative method, which requires considerable time, labor, and linguistic expertise.
 In that case, computational models are proposed as a complement for the linguistic approach to provide relatively objective, perspicacious results using a limited amount of raw data.